Protocol

 Funding rate

-The funding rate is paid hourly by the holders of the skewed side of the market.
+The funding rate is paid every 15 seconds by the holders of the skewed side of the market.
 This means that if there are more longs than shorts, the funding rate will be paid by the longs to the shorts.
 The funding rate is calculated as:

 funding rate = skew factor * base funding rate

-The base funding rate is currently set at 0.5% per hour (subject to change based on stress testing and market conditions.)
+The base funding rate is currently set at 2% per hour (around 0.0083% per 15 seconds; subject to change based on stress testing and market conditions.)

 The funding mechanism incentivizes traders to acquire positions on the opposite side of the skew by making it more expensive to hold a position on the skewed side, and more profitable to hold the unskewed side.